English Version French Version Spanish Version

 Name No. of pins Description

-J1 5 Interface to CORE:J8 (if LEDs are used) and CORE:J7 (if LED-Rings are used, MIDIbox16E only).
+J1 5 Interface to CORE:J8 (if LEDs are used).
 DOUTX4:J1 provides two power pins for 5V/0V, the serial clock, the latch enable and the serial input of the register chain.

 This port can also be connected with J2 of another DOUTX module.